-Failure to use copper conductors could result in equipment damage as the equipment was not designed or qualified to accept other types of conductors.
+Failure to use copper conductors could result in equipment damage as unit terminals are not designed to accept other types of conductors.

 - Make all electrical connections in accordance with electrical codes and ordinances. - Select the power cable in accordance with relevant local and national regulations. - · Wire size must comply with local and national code. - Use grade H07RN-F or H05RN-F power cable. - Connect the power cable into the power cable terminal and fasten it with a clamp. - Unbalanced power must be maintained within 10% of supply rating among whole indoor units. - Significantly unbalanced power may shorten the life of the system.
 If the unbalanced power is greater than 10% of supply rating, the unit will stop and an error code will be generated. - Connect the power cable to the auxiliary circuit breaker.
 An all-pole disconnection from the power supply must be incorporated in the field wiring (1/8 in.). - All wiring must be protected from weather and damage. - Maintain a distance of 2 in. or more between power and communications cables to prevent interference. - Maintain a voltage drop of less than 10% between the power source and the unit(s). - Use an appropriate screwdriver for tightening the terminal screws.
-A screwdriver with a small head will strip the head and make proper tightening impossible. - Over-tightening the terminal screws may break them. - Tightening torque for M4 screws: 0.86-1.06 lbf-ft. - After making a knockout hole, apply rust-preventive paint to the bare metal around the hole. - Secure the cable conduit to the outdoor knockout using the proper connector and bushing. - Proper terminal connectors should be used for all wiring terminal connections.
+A screwdriver with a small head will strip the head and make proper tightening impossible. - Over-tightening the terminal screws may break them. - Tightening torque for M4 screws: 0.86-1.06 lbf-ft. - After making a knockout hole, apply rust-preventive paint to the bare metal around the hole. - Secure the cable conduit to the outdoor knockout using the proper connector and bushing.